n1ru4l/envelop/packages/plugins/prometheus/README.md

 ## Available Metrics

 All metrics are disabled by default.
 You can enable the one you are interested in by setting the corresponding key in the `metric` option object to `true`.
+Histogram metrics can be passed an array of numbers to configure buckets.
 You can also provide a string to customize the metric name, or an object to provide more options by using `createHistogram`, `createCounter` and `createSummary` (see [`siimon/prom-client` documentation](https://github.com/siimon/prom-client#custom-metrics)).

 Each metric also expose a set of labels.
 All labels are exposed by default but can be separately